 The population is suspected to be stable in part due to the provision of thousands of nest boxes in some areas to replace dead-wood habitat lost during forestry operations (del Hoyo et al. 1999).
-In Europe the population size is estimated to be increasing (BirdLife International 2015).
+In Europe the population size is estimated to be increasing (BirdLife International in prep.).

 In areas dominated by open areas, such as fields and clearfells, the Eagle Owl (Bubo bubo) outcompetes this species (Hagemeijer and Blair 1997).
-It also suffers from forestry management, which has resulted in the loss of hollow and broken trees which provide nesting sites (König 2008, Holt et al. 2015).
+It also suffers from forestry management, which has resulted in the loss of hollow and broken trees which provide nesting sites (König 2008; Holt et al. 2020).
+Data from Global Forest Watch (2021) suggests that the rates of forest loss are <20% over three generations, and this species is able to utilise other habitats, including urban dwellings, pastureland and rural gardens (Holt et al. 2020).